NicTool/dns-resource-record/README.md

 ## DEVELOP

-- this package has no dependencies.
+- There are no dependencies.
 That's no accident.
-- this will be used by a node.js app & a browser based app, so ES modules
+- ES modules for use by node.js and browser
-- platform independence is a goal
+- Platform independence is a goal
     - [x] CI tests are on linux, windows, and macos